Global payments

 A platform that allows companies and individuals to accept payments from clients in different countries is known as an international payment gateway.
 It ensures that the transaction is handled securely and effectively by serving as a middleman between the sender (your client) and the recipient (you).

-Payment gateways are intended to simplify the process by managing international translation, compliance, and settlement in a more user-friendly manner than traditional bank transfers, which can be tedious and complex.
+Payment gateways are intended to simplify the process by managing international transactions, compliance, and settlement in a more user-friendly manner than traditional bank transfers, which can be more tedious and complex.

 This implies that you don't have to depend solely on banks to get paid as a freelancer.
 Alternatively, you might make use of a platform designed especially for international transactions.

-Technically speaking, the gateway carries out several tasks at once.
-It receives the payment from your client, processes the transaction through financial networks, converts the currency if necessary, and then deposits the money into your account.
+Technically speaking, the payment gateway carries out several tasks at once.
+It receives the payment from your client, processes the transaction through financial networks, converts the currency if necessary, and then deposits the money into your Indian bank account.

 Payment gateways are especially helpful since they provide an extra degree of simplicity and transparency.
-Many platforms include dashboards that let you create invoices, manage your earnings, and track payments in real time.
+Many payment gateways include a simplified dashboard that lets you create invoices, manage your earnings, and track payments in real time.

-When a customer transfers funds to you from another nation, the money does not go straight from their account to yours.
+When a foreign client sends you payment from another country, the money does not go straight from their account to yours.
 Rather, it goes through several tiers of financial infrastructure.

 The client usually starts the procedure by making a payment using a payment provider or their bank.
-After that, the money is transferred via global networks like SWIFT, which links banks in different nations.
+After that, the money is transferred via global networks like SWIFT, which interlinks different banks in different nations.

-Before the transaction reaches your Indian bank, it frequently goes through one or more intermediate banks.
+Before the payment reaches your Indian bank account, it usually goes through one or more intermediary banks.
 For executing the transaction, each of these intermediaries may impose a fee.

-The payment is converted into Indian rupees (INR) using the applicable currency rate once it arrives in India.
-Because banks and platforms apply a markup to the exchange rate, this is another crucial point where freelancers frequently lose money.
+The payment is then converted into Indian rupees (INR) using the applicable currency rate once it arrives in India.
+Because banks and payment platforms apply a markup to the exchange rate, this is another crucial point where freelancers often lose money.
 After all deductions, the money is finally credited to your account.

 Depending on the platform, this complete procedure may take a few hours to several days.